 - In the world of Desert Punk after a nuclear war turns the entire globe into a desert planet, many are forced to make their living as mercenaries with a few operating as bandits in order to prey on travelers.

-- In Dragon Ball, Yamcha is first encountered as being a desert bandit.
-He is one of Goku's first opponents because of it, although it's largely forgotten after the first arc.
+- In Dragon Ball, Yamcha is first encountered as being a desert bandit trying to rob Goku and co.
+He is one of Goku's first opponents because of it, although he eventually joins the heroes afterwards.

 - Tiger of the Wind in Monster Rancher is introduced as this, leading a band of Tigers to steal from travelers.